rob-ng15/Silice-Playground/j1eforth/DE10NANO-ULX3S/README.md

 ## TODO (Wishlist)

 * TILEMAPS
-* - Put a 42 x 32 tilemap between background and bitmap along with a configurable 256 16 x 16 backtilemap
+    * Put a 42 x 32 tilemap between background and bitmap along with a configurable 256 16 x 16 backtilemap
-* - - Tiles would be 1 bit with foreground and background colour per tile (with ALPHA bit)
+        * Tiles would be 1 bit with foreground and background colour per tile (with ALPHA bit)
-* - - Tilemap offset of -16 to 16 in x and y to allow scrolling
+        * Tilemap offset of -16 to 16 in x and y to allow scrolling
-* - - Tilemap scroller to move tilemap up, down, left, right
+        * Tilemap scroller to move tilemap up, down, left, right
-* - Put a 42 x 32 tilemap between bitmap and the character map along with a configurable 256 16 x 16 fronttilemap
+    * Put a 42 x 32 tilemap between bitmap and the character map along with a configurable 256 16 x 16 fronttilemap
-* - - Tiles would be 1 bit with foreground and background colour per tile (with ALPHA bit)
+        * Tiles would be 1 bit with foreground and background colour per tile (with ALPHA bit)
-* - - Tilemap offset of -16 to 16 in x and y to allow scrolling
+        * Tilemap offset of -16 to 16 in x and y to allow scrolling
-* - - Tilemap scroller to move tilemap up, down, left, right
+        * Tilemap scroller to move tilemap up, down, left, right

 * GPU
-* - Complete line drawing - STEEP lines do not work
+    * Complete line drawing - STEEP lines do not work
-* - BLITTER
+    * BLITTER
-* - - 10 bit { Arrggbb } 16 x 16 blitter from a configurable 64 16 x 16 tilemap (16384 * 7 bit, might be too big for the blockram)
+        * 10 bit { Arrggbb } 16 x 16 blitter from a configurable 64 16 x 16 tilemap (16384 * 7 bit, might be too big for the blockram)

-* SPRITES
-* - Include an update function
-* - - Move the sprite in one of 8 compass directions
-* - - Determine action if moves off screen, disable or wrap
-* - - Change the tile number
-* - - Update the colour

 * VECTOR LIST
-* - Provide a list of (up to 16) vertices for each vector
+    * Provide a list of (up to 16) vertices for each vector
-* - - centre x, centre y, colour
+        * centre x, centre y, colour
-* - - - 16 lots of active, offsetx1, offsety1, offsetx2, offsety2
+        * 16 lots of active, offsetx1, offsety1, offsetx2, offsety2
-* - Can be drawn with one command to the bitmap
+    * Can be drawn with one command to the bitmap

 * DISPLAY LIST
-* - List of GPU, SPRITE or VECTOR commands to be executed in sequence
+    * List of GPU, SPRITE or VECTOR commands to be executed in sequence

 * BACKGROUND
-* - Implement more patterns
+    * Implement more patterns

 ## Notes